 Hang the pinata with the rope.
 Popular places to hang one include:

 Give each player a loot bag.
-When the pinata busts open, they can fill their loot bags with the treats and treasures that fall out and cover the ground.
+When the pinata busts open, everything inside the pinata will fall to the ground and the children can fill their loot bags with the treats and treasures that have fallen out and now cover the ground.

 Line up the players in any way you choose.
 One popular way is youngest to oldest.
 If you are celebrating a birthday, let the birthday person go first.